ASiT: Local-Global Audio Spectrogram vIsion Transformer for Event Classification: Results

-\textbf{Effect of Longer Self-supervised Pretraining.} Figure \ref{fig:ablations_longer} shows the mAP when the pretrained ASiT is finetuned on AS-20K dataset.
-We found that longer pretraining leads to systematic performance gain, where the mAP is steadily improving even after 100 epochs of pretraining.
+\textbf{Effect of Longer Self-supervised Pretraining.} Figure \ref{fig:ablations_longer} shows the finetuning mAP when ASiT is pretrained directly on AS-2M and when preceded by pretraining using ImageNet-1K dataset followed by AS-2M pretraining.
+We found that longer pretraining leads to systematic performance gain, where the mAP is steadily improving.

-\textbf{Effect of the Percentage of Audio Corruption.} Figure \ref{fig:ablations_corr} shows the mAP when the models are pretrained with different corruption percentages.
+\textbf{Effect of the Percentage of Audio Masking.} Figure \ref{fig:ablations_corr} shows the mAP when the models are pretrained with different masking percentages.
 We found that the optimal ratio is between 60\% to 80\%.
-This behaviour was expected as the masking encourages the network to learn from the uncorrupted patches surrounding the groups of masked tokens in order to recover the missing information.
+This behaviour was expected, as the masking encourages the network to learn from the unmasked regions surrounding the groups of masked regions, in order to recover the missing information.

-\textbf{Effect of Aligning the Corruption with the Patches.} We observed that the speed of convergence and generalisation of pretraining improve when the masking of tokens is not aligned to patch boundaries.
-Particularly, after 10 epochs of pretraining ASiT, the validation mAP on the AS-20K dataset is 26.9 and 28.1 when the corruption is aligned and not aligned with the patch boundaries, respectively.
+\textbf{Effect of Aligning the Masked Regions with the Patches.} We observed that the speed of convergence and the generalisation of pretraining improve when the masking of regions is not aligned to patch boundaries.
+In other words, patches can be partially masked.
+Particularly, after 10 epochs of pretraining ASiT, the validation mAP on the AS-20K dataset is 29.2 when the masked regions are aligned, and 31.9 when the masked regions are not aligned with the patch boundaries.
 It is worth noting that with longer pretraining, the performance gap reduces between the two strategies.
+An example of masking with aligning and not aligning the masked regions with the patch boundaries is shown in Figure \ref{fig:align_withpatch}.

 \textbf{Effect of the Model Size.} In this ablation, we study the impact of model size.
 Specifically, we employed the small (ViT-S) and base (ViT-B) variants of vision transformer.
-The small variant has 12 transformer blocks with an embedding dimension of 384 and 3 attention heads.
+The small variant has 12 transformer blocks with an embedding dimension of 384 and 6 attention heads.
 The backbone has around 22M parameters in total.
-As for the base variant of vision transformer, it consists of 12 transformer blocks with an embedding dimension of 768 and 6 attention heads.
+As for the base variant of vision transformer, it consists of 12 transformer blocks with an embedding dimension of 768 and 12 attention heads.
 The backbone has around 85M parameters in total.
-As shown in Table \ref{tbl:ablations_init}, the performance on the downstream task increases with bigger model, showing that ASiT is model size agnostic, demonstrating that ASiT can unlock the potential of models with higher capacity.
+For this ablation study, we conducted full training of both ViT-S and ViT-B models to provide a comprehensive comparison based on their respective model sizes.
+As shown in Table \ref{tbl:ablations_init}, the performance on the downstream task increases for the bigger model.
+This shows that ASiT is model size agnostic, demonstrating that it can unlock the potential of models with a higher capacity.